Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Abstract

 \section{Abstract}

-In recent years there have been many proposed methods for phylogenetic classification of viruses.
-Performing these classifications in a timely manner is of interest to researchers and public health authorities.
-While multiple sequence alignment (MSA) remains the tool of choice for practitioners, alignment-free methods have gained popularity due to their substantial increases in speed and decreases in computational resources.
-Pairwise sequence alignment (PASC) is a middle-ground between the preceding two.
+The typical process for classifying and submitting a newly sequenced virus to the NCBI database involves two steps.
+First, a BLAST search is performed to determine likely family candidates.
+That is followed by checking the candidate families with the Pairwise Sequence Alignment tool for similar species.
+The submitter's judgement is then used to determine the most likely species classification.
+The aim of this paper is to show that this process can be automated into a fast, accurate, one-step process using the proposed alignment-free method and properly implemented machine learning techniques.

-We present a new family of alignment-free vectorizations of the genome, the generalized vector (GV), that maintains the speed of existing alignment-free methods and incorporates some of the interpretability of sequence alignment.
+We present a new family of alignment-free vectorizations of the genome, the generalized vector, that maintains the speed of existing alignment-free methods while outperforming all available methods.
 This new alignment-free vectorization uses the frequency of genomic words (k-mers), as is done in the composition vector, and incorporates descriptive statistics of those k-mers' positional information, as inspired by the natural vector.

-We analyze 5 different characterizations of genome similarity using $k$-nearest neighbor classification, and evaluate these on two collections of viruses totalling over 10,000 viruses.
-We show that our proposed method performs better than, or at least as well as, other methods at every level of the phylogenetic hierarchy.
+We analyze 5 different characterizations of genome similarity using $k$-nearest neighbor classification, and evaluate these on two collections of viruses totaling over 10,000 viruses.
+We show that our proposed method performs better than, or as well as, other methods at every level of the phylogenetic hierarchy.

 The data and R code is available upon request.